5 Secrets of an Outstanding Job Application Letter

 In the last few years, an application letter for a job has become an irreplaceable element of the employment process for most prestigious companies and organizations.

 Some HR managers don’t even bother to open the candidate’s resume without one.
-So whether you’re an experienced professional searching for new creative opportunities, or a recent college grad trying to conquer the labor market, writing an application letter for any position is a must.
+So whether you’re an experienced professional searching for new creative opportunities or a recent college grad trying to conquer the labor market, writing an application letter for any position is a must.

 Consider your custom cover letter as both a tool and an opportunity.
-You need one to draw the recruiter’s attention to your resume, supplement your professional image and at the same time win yourself a top stop on the to-be-interviewed list.
+You need one to draw the recruiter’s attention to your resume, supplement your professional image and at the same time win yourself a top spot on the to-be-interviewed list.

 By using the following 5 secrets of an outstanding application letter, you’ll definitely have the bulge on other candidates.